 Bus Rapid Transit Gains Traction in Indianapolis

-In Indianapolis, transit riders who live and work along one of the city’s densest corridors can look forward to shorter wait times at the bus stop and more reliable trips between work and home thanks to the Red Line bus rapid transit (BRT) system.
-The system is a product of the city and the Indianapolis Public Transit Corporation (IndyGo) seeking to improve transit service on a critical 13.1-mile north-south corridor that serves 50,000 residents and 150,000 jobs and connects residents to key employment hubs, educational and shopping centers.
+In Indianapolis, transit riders who live and work along one of the city’s densest corridors will experience shorter wait times at the bus stop and more reliable trips between work and home thanks to the Red Line bus rapid transit (BRT) system.
+The system is a product of the city and the Indianapolis Public Transit Corporation (IndyGo) seeking to improve transit service on a critical 13.1-mile north-south corridor that serves 5,000 residents and 50,000 jobs and connects residents to key employment hubs, educational and shopping centers.
 To help achieve this vision of improved mobility, IndyGo hired CDM Smith to design an innovative, cutting-edge and environmentally responsible BRT system.

 Innovation in Indy

 CDM Smith’s transit team was involved from the onset of the project, completing National Environmental Policy Act documentation and preliminary engineering, as well grant writing support for IndyGo’s successful Federal Transit Administration Small Starts application, which proposes $75 million in federal funds for construction.
-The CDM Smith team also performed traffic modeling and delivered final design services in advance of construction starting in 2018.
+The CDM Smith team also performed traffic modeling and delivered final design services in advance of construction.

 A Smarter Way to Move People

 The Red Line represents a smart public transportation solution that will improve mobility standards for Indianapolis, providing efficient service to more than 50,000 residents within walking distance of the BRT’s 28 planned stations and stimulating transit-oriented development on the corridor.
-For Goodreau, the success of the project to date has centered on the strong partnerships between all stakeholders.
-“What has been really great has been working with IndyGo, the city and all the stakeholders.
-They work as a tight-knit community, which has allowed us to do some creative things with the project and to help BRT take a significant step forward.”
-Reflecting on the vision Indianapolis and IndyGo set for the project, he said, “Our team is excited to have designed a system that will truly work for the public and metropolitan area and that will ultimately move people better.”
+For CDM Smith's team, the success of the project centered on the strong partnerships between all stakeholders, including IndyGo, the city, its partners and the surrounding communities.
+With the Red Line, which opened in September 2019, Indianapolis is achieving its vision, providing high-quality transit service the moves people better.